fjorge/pg-server-rules/index.md

 #### Drools

 The moves are sent to the server in JSON format.
-To be interpreted by Drools they must be converted to an object defined inside Drools.
+In order to be interpreted by Drools they must be converted to an object defined inside Drools.
 For instance:

 ```
 declare Move